The People and Culture of Greenland

 Fishing is an important industry in the country, but the public sector is growing rapidly.
 In the capital city of Nuuk, we had the opportunity to listen to a lecture and debate by two political parties.

-It was interesting to hear how Greenland is dealing with coming in to the modern world.
+It was interesting to hear how Greenland is dealing with coming into the modern world.

-Palle and Naaja of the Socialist and Democratic parties respectively, have formed a coalition to work together and bring Greenland in to the 21st century.
+Palle and Naaja of the Socialist and Democratic parties, respectively, have formed a coalition to work together and bring Greenland into the 21st century.

 The districts are the small village communities around the country that are slowly closing.